TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 #### What is unit testing?
 Who is responsible to write unit tests?
 Unit test cover a piece of code on class level. <br>
-Written by usually the developer who is in white-box situation, to ensure that this build block working properly and independently.
+Written by usually the developer who wrote (and in white-box situation), to ensure that this build block working properly and independently.

 #### What are Test Levels, what is the difference between them?
-(component-[/unit-], integration-, system-, acceptance-testing)

 Test levels are group of test activities performed in relation with the development lifecycle.

-Grouped by (2.2)
-the objective,
-the test basis
-the test object
-contextual factors (1.4)
-Requiring suitable test environment.
-1. Unit testing:
+1. Component, or Unit testing:
 - The smallest testable portion of code.
 This kind of testing helps to test each module separately.
-- The aim is to test each part of the software by separating it.
 - It checks if that component has fulfilled the functionality or not.
 - This kind of testing is performed by developers.

 2. Integration testing:
 Integration means combining.
-In this testing phase, different software modules are combined and tested as a group<br>
+In this testing phase, different software modules are combined and tested together as a group<br>
 - To ensure, that newly added module is working properly and ready for system testing.
-- Check the data flow from one module to other modules.
+- To check the data flow from one module to other modules.

 3. System testing:
 System testing is performed on a complete, integrated system.<br>